Actopan, Veracruz: Geographic limits

 The municipality of Actopan is delimited to the east by the Golfo de Mexico, to the south by the Emiliano Zapata, to the west by the Naolinco, and to the north by Alto Lucero.
 It is watered by the river Actopan, which it is born in Cofre de Perote, ends in the Gulf of Mexico, forming the Barra de Chachalacas.

 Weather

 The weather in Actopan is warm and wet all year with rains in summer and autumn.

 Demographics

-As 2020, Actopan had a population of 41,762 inhabitants in 194 localities with 10% of the population residing in the municipal seat (4,607 hab.).
+As of 2020, Actopan had a population of 41,762 inhabitants in 194 localities with 10% of the population residing in the municipal seat (4,607 hab.).
 Other localities includes Mozomboa (3,329 hab.), Coyolillo (2,394 hab.), Tinajitas (2,038 hab.) and Santa Rosa (1,975 hab.).

 Agriculture

 It produces principally maize, beans chayote squash and the most important the mango production.